ttddee/Cascade/README.md

 The release has been tested on Windows 10 and NVIDIA GPUs.

-If you want to get involved or have questions, please join our [Discord](https://discord.gg/SHPHqgKtFM).
+If you want to get involved or have questions, please join our [Discord](https://discord.gg/SHPHqgKtFM) or create an issue here on Github.

 ## Shortcuts